 Long Beach QFilms Festival

 The Long Beach QFilms Festival is the oldest film festival in Long Beach and the only festival dedicated to screening films which showcase the magnificent diversity of the LGBTQIA+ community.
 Funds raised by the QFilms directly support The LGBTQ Center Long Beach.
-The Center advances equity for LGBTQIA+ people through culturally responsive advocacy, education, programs and services.

 The Long Beach LGBT History Project

 An archival collection by the Historical Society of Long Beach featuring artifacts, memorabilia, and personal histories of LGBTQIA+ life in greater Long Beach, California.
 Available to view by appointment by calling (562) 424-2220.